digitalservicebund/grundsteuer/README.md

 - Redis (v5 or higher)
 - [Unleash](https://www.getunleash.io)

-Additionally, you need Erica API (actual or mock) for all interactions with Erica/ELSTER.
+Additionally, you need Erica API ([actual](https://github.com/digitalservicebund/erica) or [mock](https://github.com/digitalservicebund/erica-mock/pkgs/container/erica-mock)) for all interactions with Erica/ELSTER.
 It is technically optional since you can start the app with no running Erica; however, the environment variable `ERICA_URL` must be set.

 We recommend Docker containers for PostgreSQL, Redis and Unleash.
 Default ports and credentials are configured in `.env.example`.
-You also need to create a databse named `grundsteuer` in Postgres.
-Sicne setting up Unleash is not as trivial as the others since it requires its own database, we have provided a convenience script:
+You also need to create a database named `grundsteuer` in Postgres.
+Since setting up Unleash is not as trivial as the others as it requires its own database, we have provided a convenience script:

 ```shell
 cd unleash